What does it mean to be “attracted to your husband”? What does that actually feel like and look like?

 Back in the 1990s when I was writing my thesis about the portrayal of women in advertising, I started looking at some of the studies about arousal and media.
 And what I found was that women tended to get more aroused looking at pictures of women rather than men–even though they weren’t lesbian at all.
 I don’t mean to be gross here, and forgive me if this veers on inappropriate, but here’s what the researchers concluded: when women look at images, they don’t “lust” after the image as much as they picture themselves as the image (that’s why women in ads are often portrayed looking away rather than directly at the camera; it’s easier for women to picture themselves AS that woman).

-What arouses women, then, is the idea of being wanted, not the wanting itself.
+What can arouse many women, then, is the idea of being wanted, not the wanting itself.

 TV shows and movies bear this out, too.
 As I talk about in The Good Girl’s Guide to Great Sex, the scenes that women find most erotic are often not the “down and dirty” ones, but instead even passionate kissing where there’s been a major lead-up of sexual tension.
 Matthew and Mary from Downtown Abbey; Bones and Booth from Bones; Jim and Pam on The Office; even Elizabeth and Darcy in Pride & Prejudice.
 It’s not about graphic depictions of sex as much as it is the passion that the couple feels towards each other.